rasmus-kirk/halo-accumulation/report/report.md

 of the protocol is described as _optional_.
 This is highlighted in the algorithmic specifications as the parts colored \textblue{blue}.
 In the Rust implementation these parts were included as they were not too cumbersome to implement.
-However, since the motivation for this project was IVC, wherein the primary focus is succinctness, not zero-knowledge, these have been omitted from the soundness and completeness discussions in the following sections, and the proofs of zero-knowledge have also been omitted.
+However, since the motivation for this project was IVC, wherein the primary focus is succinctness, not zero-knowledge, the zero-knowledge parts of the protocol have been omitted from the soundness, completeness and efficiency discussions.

 The authors of the paper present additional algorithms for distributing public parameters ($\CMTrim$, $\PCDLTrim$, $\ASDLIndexer$), we omit them in